jolly-io/Data_Engineering_Notes/README.md

 A Virtual Server is a software representation or emulation of an actual physical server.

 A Virtual Private Cloud (VPC) exists inside a region, which can contain more than one VPC, and a VPC spans multiple  availability zones within the region.
-VPC is a way to isolate your resources from the outside world.
+VPC is a way to isolate your AWS resources (such as EC2) from the outside world.

 ## AWS Core Services
 - Compute Services such as AWS Elastic Compute Cloud (EC2).
 EC2 is a virtual server in the AWS cloud.